Modern Israel’s First Martyr

 Tom and Yaffa’s daughter, also assuming this was about helping her parents and wanting to cooperate fully with the police, let them into her parents’ apartment.
 When the detectives began seizing laptops, phones and documents, she questioned what they were doing.
 “We want you to help us find official documents related to your Messianic cult,” they responded as they rummaged through Yaffa’s journal and made snide remarks about its content.
 That was when she started realizing that something was wrong–that these detectives had taken the word of the murderer and were now investigating her parents as cult members.

 At the time of this writing the police have returned some of the items.
 They still won’t give back the computer and seem to have lost Tom’s phone and wallet.
-We’re told they’ve also begun calling in members of Tom and Yaffa’s Messianic congregation for questioning.
+We’re told they’ve also called in members of Tom and Yaffa’s Messianic congregation for questioning.

 I think when I imagined the solemn day we would all hear about the first martyr in Israel’s Messianic community, the story would be something like a mob of angry Orthodox Jews throwing stones, or another crazy bomb-making guy.
 And I was sure it would happen to one of our front-line evangelists who would end up “witnessing to the wrong guy.”
-I never dreamed it would happen so deliberately and so unprovoked to someone as unobtrusive as Tom.
+I never dreamed it would happen to someone as unobtrusive as Tom.

 We hope you will join us in honoring his ultimate sacrifice, supporting his family in this time of mourning, praying for God to bring good out of this tragedy, and taking this as an opportunity to stand up for the legitimacy of believers in Israel.

 *Names have been changed to protect the family